5 And Moses indeed was faithful in all His house as a servant, for a testimony of those things which would be spoken afterward,

 5 And [on the one hand]

 The word “and” shows that there is further development of the fidelity of Messiah and Moses from verses 2 and 3.
 Both verses 5 and 6 will show the contrast between these two modes of fidelity.
-Each has their corresponding honor.
+Each has its corresponding honor.

 Moses indeed was faithful in all His house